December 1 REWARD OF OBEDIENCE

 He replied, “Blessed rather are those who hear the word of God and obey it.

 We all know that actions have consequences.
 Our actions are judged, and they are either rewarded or punished by parents, teachers, employers, and law enforcement.
 We much prefer reward over punishment.
 There is no mystery to reward.
 Obedience brings reward, and disobedience brings discipline.
 The Christian life is an exact parallel.
 We all prefer reward over punishment.
 The result is linked to obedience.
 We all choose either reward or punishment when we choose either obedience or disobedience.
 Name an area of your life that you need to obey so that you can be rewarded?

 Out of the depths I have cried to You, O Lord.

 We are taught very early the importance of communication.
 If a child is tired or hurting, they need to let their parents know.
 If a child sees another person hurting, they are to let their parents know.
 This communication leads to those children getting the help they need.
 Without communication, you are on your own.
 A Christian knows the benefits of sharing our needs and struggles with God.
 We also should share them with each other.
 God will provide all the help we need if we will just ask.
-Have you asked God for help lately?
+What areas of our life are you needing God’s help?

 1 John 2:18-3:6

 December 3 RESTORATION

 After Job had prayed for his friends, the LORD restored his fortunes and gave him twice as much as he had before.

 We are not perfect.
 Try as we might, at some point, we will let our family and friends down.
 How a person handles his imperfections is the key to the results.
 If he fails to acknowledge his faults, it will lead to problems.
 Those who admit their wrongs are restored.
 This restoration is a perfect mirror of the Christian walk.
 All make mistakes.
 Those who admit their faults and ask for forgiveness are restored.
 All others stand on the wrong side of the law.
 What area of you life are you needing to ask for forgiveness right now?